Pyenb/Outlook-ads-RE/readme.md

 ## Project files

-In this repo included is my current Ghidra project file.
+Due to GitHub's LFS restrictions, I have moved my [Ghidra project files](https://data.pyenb.network/github/Outlook-ads-RE/Outlook-ads-RE.zip) to my Storage-VPS.
 This contains the older `OUTLOOK.EXE`, which is the base outlook with most of the features and the newer `OLK.EXE`, which is the new UI with the ads.

 ALso included is the `barblock.py` file, which is a PoC for the background thread blocking approach.